nikhil-garg/Psychiatric-Disorders-With-Speech/README.md

 List of articles of interest : https://tinyurl.com/y6ojfq56

 #### Task 1 : Import the data from Mobile Device Voice Recordings at King's College London (https://zenodo.org/record/2867216#.X5-_tNtS-gQ).
 Create a PyTorch dataloader for the dataset and layout procedure for adding more datasets in future.
+#### Task 2 : Create scripts to visiualize the data using matplotlib, or any other python package.
+Implement any Machine Learning algorithm on the loaded dataset to define training and evaluation flow.
-#### Task 2 : Reproduce the results from https://www.ijraset.com/fileserve.php?FID=31054
+#### Task 3 : Reproduce the results from https://www.ijraset.com/fileserve.php?FID=31054
-#### Task 3 : Implement any Machine Learning algorithm with or without(end-to-end) feature engineering to achieve the accuracy greater than State of the art.
+#### Task 4 : Implement any Machine Learning algorithm with or without(end-to-end) feature engineering to achieve the accuracy greater than State of the art.
 To start off, use https://github.com/espnet/espnet.
+#### Task 5 : Create pytorch data loader for all the speech datasets listed below. (about 20)

 We wish to explore state of the art RNN architectures (GRU, LSTM, seq-to-seq, etc.), transfer learning and meta-learning (learning to learn) approaches for this task.
 These algorithms would be deployed in real time, low power mobile devices for identifying mental disorders from voice-calls, meetings, etc.